Skip to content Skip to sidebar Skip to footer

 11. Processed Meat

-While these processes can make them convenient and flavorful, but consuming excessive amounts of processed meats has been linked to increased health risks, including a higher likelihood of cancer, heart disease, and diabetes.
+While these modern processes make meats more convenient and flavorful, consuming large amounts of processed meats can lead to serious health risks, including heart disease, diabetes, and certain types of cancer.

 An analysis of data from 10 studies estimated that every 50 gram portion of processed meat eaten daily increases the risk of colorectal cancer by about 18%.”